Showing Grace

 We can easily step into the Holy Spirit’s role in our parenting and friendships, too.

-4. Accept the reality that everyone has bad days.
+4. Show grace by accepting the reality that everyone has bad days.

 Years ago, an older woman gave me the following advice: “Give your husband permission to have a bad day.”